anna93/AJAX-Progressbar/README.md

   * Call incrProgress(a) function to smoothly increment the progress status, which was missing in the original project.
   * Rollback is not allowed.
   * jquery 1.11 is required.

+## How to use:
+It is a two stage process,
+first calculate the percentage of the process completed(that can be done by initiating an AJAX method whicj continuously listens to the server).

+Second, pass the calculated percentage to incrProgress(a) function.
+Rollback is not possible.

 ## Demo
 [Demo: click here](http://shekharanna1993.github.io/AJAX-Progressbar/)